cncf/tag-security/usecases.md

 ## Users

 Within an enterprise, based on the organization structure, we may have one or more of the personas.
 The more general user categories are separated into these more detailed personas where roles may be held by different people in a large organization.

 * Operators: Enterprise, Quota, Network
 * Administrators: Security, Compliance/Audit
 * Developers, including Third Party Security Products
 * End-users

 A project will often have a very focused target audience and not all use cases are applicable in every situaton.
 The use cases below are a guide to consider common needs that often require support from multiple products or technologies in order to be fully functional for the target users.

-# Operators
+# Operator

 ## Enterprise

 * As an enterprise operator, I need a central way to look at the organizational resources, so that I can administer them in a single view